JupiterOne-Archives/docs-old/guides/search-quick-start.md

 - Who are my vendors?
 - What lambda functions do I have in AWS?
 - What is connected to the Internet?
-- Who have access to ...?
+- Who has access to ...?

 ## Full Text Search